 - Dallas/Fort Worth, TX

-We believe transformation and learning happen best in the context of real relationships, so we've reserved homes that are both spacious and beautiful.
-Here are pictures of the cohort residence for the first gathering in Dallas/Ft.
-Worth, TX, on Sep 5th–6th, 2019.
+We believe transformation and learning happen best in the context of real relationships, so we've reserved a spacious and beautiful lakeside home.

 We built the cohort to give you the relationships, resources, and resolve you will need in order to lead your people.